 - technological solutions (design, development, and testing)

-- human interaction with and behavior related to safety technology
+- how humans interact with and behave in relation to safety technology

 - safety promotion and education

-- the evaluation of safety devices or unsafe behavior modification programs
+- the evaluation of safety devices and behavior modification programs